ZhiGroup/UDIP-FA/README.md

-This code is used for the analysis of the paper "Unveiling genetic architecture of white matter microstructure through unsupervised deep representation learning of fractional anisotropy images"
+This code is used for the analysis of the paper "Unveiling genetic architecture of white matter microstructure through unsupervised deep representation learning of fractional anisotropy maps"

 <img width="449" height="648" alt="image" src="https://github.com/user-attachments/assets/5c982686-4043-4448-b350-b54dd50b2dc9" />